nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Implementation**:

-The implementation of this feature requires 'LightCommand' and 'DarkCommand'.
+The implementation of this feature requires `LightCommand` and `DarkCommand`.

 ModCheck will save the user's favorite theme automatically.
 When the user exits the app, the handleExit() method in the MainWindow class will save the user last used theme to preferences.json so that when the user returns to the app.
 The favorite theme will still remain.

+Below is an activity diagram that shows what happens when a user executes the `light or dark` command

 ![AddActivityDiagram](images/lightdarkactivitydiagram.png)